 Below are some of the classes of HIV treatment drugs.

 Nucleoside reverse transcriptase inhibitors

-NRTIs block the action of an enzyme called viral reverse transcriptase, which is necessary for HIV to replicate.
+Nucleoside reverse transcriptase inhibitors (NRTIs) block the action of an enzyme called reverse transcriptase, which HIV needs to replicate.

-Examples of NRTIs include:
+Some examples of NRTIs include:

 - abacavir (Ziagen)